Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I Peter 2:9

-In the book of Revelation, we are told that "the Light of the world" is the atmosphere of the "New" City.
+In Revelation, we are told that "the Light of the world" is the atmosphere of the "New" City.

-Just as with the water, we see this pattern come full circle.
+Just as with the water cycle, we see this pattern of light come full circle.
 Jesus was the light (before time began), He is the light (New Testament to now), and He is the light that is to come (Eternal life).

 Light and Evaporation—Resurrection

-Let's pull the two concepts of water and light together for a moment.
+Let's pull the two concepts of water and light together.
 Interestingly enough, light is essential in the evaporation (resurrection) process.
 "The sun (light), which drives the water cycle, heats water in the oceans and evaporates as vapor into the air."3

 “Behold, God is great, and we do not know Him; Nor can the number of His years be discovered.
 For He draws up drops of water, Which distill as rain from the mist, Which the clouds drop down And pour abundantly on man.